-The primary criterion for the award of observing time is that both INTEGRAL and XMM-Newton data are required to meet the scientific objectives of the proposal.
-No XMM-Newton observations needing a reaction time of less than 5 working days from an unknown triggering date will be considered for this cooperative programme.
+The allocated XMM-Newton time should not exceed the allocated INTEGRAL time.
+The minimum time per XMM-Newton pointing is 10 ks.
+No observations with a reaction time of less than 5 working days from an unknown triggering date will be considered for this cooperative programme.
 It is the responsibility of the PI to inform both observatories immediately if the trigger criterion is fulfilled.

-Repeated observations with more than two repetitions (that is, more than three observations in total) are excluded from this joint programme.
-It is the proposers' responsibility to provide a comprehensive scientific and technical justification for the requested observing time on both facilities.
+It is the proposers' responsibility to provide a full and comprehensive scientific and technical justification for the requested observing time on both facilities.
 The ESA science operations teams for XMM-Newton and INTEGRAL will perform feasibility checks of the proposals.
 They each reserve the right to reject any observation determined to be unfeasible for any reason.